 A condition which, if not immediately in receipt of medical treatment, has a high likelihood of causing death, or causing major irreversible bodily harm (including, for example: loss of arm, leg, hand or foot; loss of sight or hearing; paralysis, or loss of brain function.)
 The following are key signs and symptoms of Life-Threatening emergencies: respiratory distress or cessation of breathing; severe chest pains; shock; uncontrolled bleeding; choking; poisoning; prolonged unconsciousness; severe burns; any complaint or observation which indicates head or spinal cord injury.
 The following are examples of Life-Altering emergencies: broken bones; visible bones; or dismemberment.

 The maximum amount of sharing per Member for the life of the Program.
-Once the Member’s limit is met, the Member is no longer Eligible to submit medical expenses for sharing under the Program.
+Once the Member’s limit is met, the Member is no longer Eligible to submit Medical Expenses for sharing under the Program.

 The Medical Expenses for the mother’s prenatal, delivery, and hospital, birthing center, or midwife services (related to home-birthing expenses).
-Maternity does not include Complications of Pregnancy or medical needs for the Newborn, which are subject to other provisions in the Guidelines.
+Maternity does not include Complications of Pregnancy or medical needs for the Newborn, which are subject to other provisions in the Member Guidelines.

 The maximum amount which may be shared for all Eligible Expenses related to a single incident under the terms of the Membership Guidelines